 Remote Pilot in Command

 The remote pilot in command must be designated before each flight, but that can change during the flight provided the remote pilot can ensure the operation poses no undue hazard to people, aircraft, or property.
 In the event of loss of control of the aircraft for any reason, the remote PIC must comply with all applicable regulations of Part 107.

 Person Manipulating the Controls

 A non-certificated person may operate the sUAS commercially only if he/she is directly under the supervision of the remote pilot and, the remote pilot has the ability to immediately take direct control of the sUAS.
 Use of another person manipulating the controls is optional.

 The role of visual observers (VO) is to alert the rest of the crew about potential hazards during sUAS operations.
-The use of VO’s is optional, and the Remote PIC may use one or more VO’s to supplement situational awareness and visual-line-of-sight responsibilities while the Remote PIC is conducting other mission-critical duties (such as checking displays).
+The use of VO’s is optional, and the remote pilot may use one or more VO’s to supplement situational awareness and visual-line-of-sight responsibilities while the remote pilot in command is conducting other mission-critical duties (such as checking displays).

 The remote pilot must make certain that all visual observers are positioned in a location where they are able to see the sUAS continuously and sufficiently to maintain visual line of sight, while retaining a means to effectively communicate the sUAS position and the position of other aircraft to the remote pilot and person manipulating the controls.

 Part 107 permits transfer of control of the sUAS between two or more certified remote pilots however, transfer must be accomplished while maintaining visual line of sight of the sUAS and without loss of control of sUAS.

 Operating Times and Restrictions